 Protection from Retaliation

-"Good cause" for the landlord to evict tenant or raise the rent requires a finding that (Section 9-9(k)(2)):
+"Good cause" for the landlord to evict tenant or raise the rent requires a finding of any of the following (Section 9-9(k)(2)):

 - The condition which was the basis of tenant's complaint or defense was caused by an act or omission of tenant or a member of his family or their guest, and was more than ordinary wear and tear;